luispierro/project-codeinstitute/README.md

 ## Features

-- __Game play Options__
+- __Upload CSV File__

-- Full responsive, the players can choose their play by a easy click/tap on the option.
-The display is responsive for all devices and has some cool design for a fun time.
+- Full responsive, the user can upload their csv survey file trough a easy and intuitive form.
+The has a validation to ensure that user correctly upload a csv file.

-- __Game Help__
+- __Website Help__

-- This modern overlay provides a clear, concise description of the game rules, designed for easy understanding at a glance.
-Players can access it anytime during gameplay without disrupting their experience or needing to leave the page.
-The overlay blends seamlessly with the interface, ensuring that essential information is always just a click away, helping players stay focused and informed as they play.
+- This modern overlay provides a clear, concise description of the website functions, designed for easy understanding at a glance.
+Users can access it anytime during the visit without disrupting their experience or needing to leave the page.
+The overlay blends seamlessly with the interface, ensuring that essential information is always just a click away, helping users stay focused and informed as they explore the insights.

 ![game-help](assets/game-rules.png)

-__Cards Description__

-- The website explanes the 2 buttons on top, it also follows the mouse (ONLY AVAILABLE FOR DESKTOPS):
+__Insights__

+- The website prepare a set of insights and display it on a easy way on the screen:

 ![button-description](assets/descritives%20of%20buttons.png)

-__Game and Match Result__

-- With a fun and modern design, the game indicates the match winner.
-It also displays the option to play again and continue the Fun.
-- It also keeps the history of matches results so the players can keep track on their performance.
+__Download Insights__

+- The website displays a easy and intuitive button so the user can download the result insights into a PDF file.

 ![game-result](assets/end-game.png)